 Given that Portugal is a country with good sanitary conditions, you are not required to take specific vaccines.
-However, if at the time of travel, your country of origin is infected with a contagious or dangerous disease, upon arriving in Portugal you may have to prove that you have taken the respective vaccine.
+However, if at the time of travel to Lisbon, your country of origin is infected with a contagious or dangerous disease, upon arriving in Portugal you may have to prove that you have taken the respective vaccine.

 COMMUNICATIONS AND INTERNET in portugal